 Section 172 of the Indian Contract Act, 1872 defines pledge as “the bailment of goods as security for payment of a debt or performance of a promise.”

-We may observe from the above sections, the essence of pledge is that the goods must be delivered to the possession of pledgee, as a security for payment of debt and there should be a contract to return the same goods which were pledged after the debt is repaid.
+We may observe from the above sections, the essence of a pledge is that the goods must be delivered to the possession of pledgee, as a security for payment of debt and there should be a contract to return the same goods which were pledged after the debt is repaid.

 The delivery of goods may be actual or constructive.
-The delivery of godown keys, where the goods are stored, in case of Key Cash Credit/key loan, is an illustration of constructive delivery of goods.
-As the pledge is not a transfer of property, the pledgee bank only retains possession of the goods, but right of ownership remains with the borrower who pledged the goods.
+The delivery of godown keys, where the goods are stored, in the case of Key Cash Credit/key loan, is an illustration of constructive delivery of goods.
+As the pledge is not a transfer of property, the pledgee bank only retains possession of the goods, but the right of ownership remains with the borrower who pledged the goods.
 In order to constitute a valid pledge, delivery of goods, and release of advance need not be simultaneous.
 Delivery of goods can be subsequent to making the advance (Case study Laun Parshad Vs Rahamat Ali-SC-1967).

 Section 173 to 176 of Indian Contract act 1872 states the rights and duties of bank as pledgee which are as under;

-- Pledgee can retain the goods not only for payment of the debt or performance of the promise but also for interest and all necessary expenses incurred in respect of possession and / or preservation of pledged goods (Case study Satyanarayana Vs SBI-AP HC -1975).
+- Pledgee can retain the goods not only for payment of the debt or performance of the promise but also for interest and all necessary expenses incurred in respect of possession and/or preservation of pledged goods (Case study Satyanarayana Vs SBI-AP HC -1975).

 - Pledgee can file a suit against the borrower for recovery of shortfall of balance if any, after disposal of pledged goods (Case study Haridas Mundra Vs National Grindlays Bank Ltd.-Calcutta HC-1963)